dreywandowski/Gardener_Recommender_API/README.md

  Live Link available: http://ameka-art.tk

  ### Implementations
- - The API has been optimized to implement server-side caching using the file method to cache read requests from the server.
+ - The API has been optimized to implement server-side caching using the database method to cache read requests from the server.
     This cache lasts for 10 minutes before the server makes a fresh database check for new requests.
  - New Customers are automatically assigned a gardener according to their location and country on sign up.
 This is powered by an Event called "Customer Created" which is called immediately the user is created.